Can Stress Kill You?

 Stress can indeed be dangerous and potentially fatal for an individual in the long term, though there are a plethora of factors involved that can alter the impact and degree of impact that stress has on someone.

 There are several different kinds of stress.
 Acute stress is the most frequently experienced form of stress and generally happens when minor frustrations or pressures arise.
 In most cases, acute stress is short-term and can be overcome with effort or time.
-Short-term, minor stress is the mildest manifestation of stress, and it is not typically something to worry about.
+When you experience a stress response or feel stressed momentarily, it often falls under this category.

 Next comes episodic acute stress.
-This type of stress occurs when a stressor becomes habitual or consistent.
-When someone is regularly going through episodic acute stress, this is sometimes a sign that they may not have resolved an ongoing problem in their life.
+This type of stress occurs when a stressor becomes habitual or consistent, and you are experiencing a “fight or flight response” on a regular basis.
+Chest pain, shoulder pain, and changes in heart rate can be associated with increased levels of stress and an overactive fight or flight response.
+When someone is regularly experiencing the release of stress hormones or episodic acute stress, this is sometimes a sign that they may not have resolved an ongoing problem in their life.
 In other cases, episodic acute stress can be a warning sign that a change is necessary, often involving addressing what is causing the stress.
 Episodic acute stress can be especially hazardous because people are more susceptible to adapting to it rather than working through it to minimize or eliminate it.
+Long-term stress may impact the nervous system and digestive system, leading to chronic illness if left unaddressed.

 The most dangerous kind of stress is chronic stress.
-By the time someone reaches the point of chronic stress, the feelings of discomfort and mental weight associated with acute stress may have become ever-present and overwhelming at times.
+How much stress a person can withstand will vary, but by the time someone reaches the point of chronic stress, the mental weight associated with acute stress may have become ever-present and overwhelming.
 Chronic stress can happen in relation to an unresolved stressor, and in other cases, such as those where someone faces a large number of stressors on a continual basis.
 Not having adequate release or coping tools may be a factor in this.
 Either way, an individual who faces chronic stress may experience a number of serious health ailments and is at an increased risk of significant physical and mental health conditions.

-The impacts of stress can be hardly noticeable at first.
+Noticing the ways that stress affects us can be difficult at first.
 That said, ongoing stress does have the potential to lead to hospitalization and an increased risk of mortality.
 Many people don’t realize this and might even become adjusted to chronic stress, accepting it as a part of their daily life.
 This does not serve a person well in the long run.
 Understanding exactly how stress can harm individuals and what can help minimize it can be important in the endeavor to lessen and healthily cope with stress.

 With that in mind, here are some things that persistent, chronic stress can lead to:

 When a person feels the impacts of stress on a consistent basis, their immune system may begin to become impaired.
-First, the immune system may quite literally "close" as the body attempts to fight off the negative chemical imbalances associated with ongoing stress.
+First, the immune system may quite literally "close" as the body responds by fighting off the negative chemical imbalances associated with ongoing stress.
 This particular internal shutdown happens when stress reaches chronic levels; furthermore, this explains why many individuals are more prone to sickness when they are regularly stressed out.
 Additional stress patterns also have the ability to weaken the immune system.

 Stress often takes a toll on the human heart as well.
 During regular episodes of stress, blood pressure may elevate, which in turn causes small vessels within the body to experience strains.
-Over time, this can damage blood vessels, which can lead to lower amountof blood transportation to the heart or brain and the increased likelihood of experiencing a heart attack.
+Over time, this can damage blood vessels, which can lead to lower amountsof blood transportation to the heart or brain and an increased likelihood of experiencing a heart attack.

 Stress can impact emotions, learning, and both long and short-term memory capabilities.
 It can cause difficulty sleeping, which is linked to memory-related concerns as well as a potential increase in depression and anxiety symptoms.
 Additionally, stress is affiliated with accelerated aging and brain shrinkage.